 Your gums are not supposed to bleed after you brush and floss.
 If you went a bit crazy doing those, then maybe a little blood is expected.
 But if you are bleeding almost every time you clean your teeth, or if your gums are red, swollen, or tender, you could have gum disease.
 And unless you take care of it, gum disease can make you lose your teeth.

 Gingivitis is the early stage of gum disease.
-This is when the bacteria are on the gums but not underneath them.
-But the advanced stage of gum disease is called periodontitis.
+This is when the bacteria is on the gums but not underneath them.
+The advanced stage of gum disease is called periodontitis.
 This is when the bacteria infects your gums and is not curable.
-We will be able to manage it, but once the gums are infected, that’s all anyone can do.
-And that’s why it’s so important to treat the early stage of gum disease before it gets worse.
+We will be able to manage it, but once the gums are infected, that is all anyone can do.
+And that is why it is so important to treat the early stage of gum disease before it gets worse.

 Gum disease can ultimately cost you your teeth.
 If your gums are swollen and red, give us a call today at 828-264-9938 or use our online form to schedule your next appointment with our skilled dentist, Dr. Steven Airey, at Appalachian Dental Care.